Blamechance/quartz/content/Digital-Cottage/Notes/Achieving AWS SA - Associate (SAA-C03) Certification.md

 Due to this, it was helpful to relate service offerings to general industry status quo and requirements.
 Other notes:

-- Frame learning with a perspective of [[Digital-Cottage/Resonance Journal/Focusing Your Unconscious Mind - Learn Hard Concepts Intuitively (And Forever)|"inventing"]] the solutions.
-	- I did this as I progressed through the content - linking it to tech I'm already familiar with, and other ones that I wasn't yet.
+- **Frame learning with a perspective of [[Digital-Cottage/Resonance Journal/Focusing Your Unconscious Mind - Learn Hard Concepts Intuitively (And Forever)|"inventing"]] the solutions.** I did this as I progressed through the content - linking it to tech I'm already familiar with, and other ones that I wasn't yet.

-- Alternate between top-down and bottom up learning.
-	- Lead this based on curiosity and naturally arising questions.
+- **Alternate between top-down and bottom up learning.** Lead this based on curiosity and naturally arising questions.
 Doing so would often walk me to "ah-ha!" moments.

-- Similar of my experience working at AWS, documentation of services is **robust** and should be used as the first contact sources of truth.
-	- Diving into the FAQs/documentation would often lead to any context or answers I was missing.

-- Make use of AWS directly to validate understanding.
-	- Use the free tier!
-	- Use the documentation as sources of truth.
+- **Make use of AWS directly to validate understanding.** Use the free tier!
+Also, consult AWS documentation as the single sources of truth.

-- It was also quite interesting to learn the concepts and relate it to the server hardware's design/architecture that I work with, making guesses in how the HWeng teams translated requirements into the design.
+- **On a personal experience note,** It was  interesting to learn the concepts and relate it to the server hardware's design/architecture that I work with.
 	- Internally, we use different code names for hardware to disassociate server from service (as well as tight controls on information), so my guess is as good as any but ...
 	- It's fun to theorise on elements such as whether aurora storage is hosted on S3 or EBS based hardware.